aothman/hiscore/README.md

 # HiScore

 A *scoring function* maps between objects (tuples of numerical attributes) and scores (a single numerical value).
-Scoring functions are also ranking functions; just order objects by their score. **HiScore** is a *scoring engine* that uses *reference sets* to generate scoring functions based on expert knowledge.
+Scoring functions can rank objects too; just order by score. **HiScore** is a python library for making scoring functions through *reference sets*, which are sets of objects that get assigned scores.

 ## Attributes
-Crucially, the attributes involved in a score must be **monotone**.
+**HiScore** requires that attributes involved in a score must be **monotone**.
 This means that a score must always be non-decreasing or non-increasing if the value in each dimension moves in isolation.
 This is typically a natural restriction as the attributes of an object usually measure something that is either good or bad.

 ## Example Usage
 For instance, you may be a network security company that assess threats on two axes:

 1. Your certainty that the threat is real ("Certainty"),
 2. The potential risk from the threat. ("Risk")

-Your goal is to develop a scoring function from 0 to 100 that is increasing in certainty and risk.
+and you want to develop a scoring function from 0 to 100 that is increasing in certainty and risk.

-Both your certainty and risk attributes are in [0,10], and you develop the following reference set mapping values to the scores you think are appropriate:
+Both your certainty and risk attributes are in [0,10], and you develop the following reference set that maps objects to the scores you think are appropriate:

 	Certainty | Risk | Score
 	--------- | ---- | -----